Support and Resources

 Faculty and staff who have been victimized by a co-worker or colleague can make a report to the Office of Equal Opportunity and Affirmative Action on campus.
 A SRVSS staff member can assist in this process.

 Surviving a traumatic event like sexual or relationship abuse can take a toll on all aspects of our lives.

 If you find you are having trouble keeping up with your coursework, studying for tests or completing assignments on time, come talk with staff from SRVSS.
 You may be able to get some academic accommodation, through which we will ask your professor(s) to give consideration to you in your coursework.
 The purpose of academic accommodations is to facilitate recovery of the student survivor with minimal impact on his/her academic achievement.

 The Student Ombuds, can facilitate conversations between a student survivor and an instructor while maintaining privacy.
 The Student Ombuds can work with students regarding academic deadlines, testing requirements, make-up assignments, and/or extra credit possibilities with a course instructor..

 Campus wide events to raise awareness about power-based personal violence, its impact on the university community and what we as members can do to stop and prevent it from happening.

 Interactive and engaging workshop for student groups in the classroom or as part of residence hall or student organization programming.
 Topics include bystander responsibility, power-based personal violence and healthy relationships.

-Training to faculty and staff on responding to students who have experienced power-based personal violence and Title IX.
+Workshops for faculty and staff on responding to students who have experienced power-based personal violence and creating an environment in the classroom that promotes respect, open dialogue and informs students of resources and responsibilities around power-based personal violence.
 Training can be provided during a standing meeting or as part of an in-service.